 - Asset number, brass tag number, or unit number

 - The department who holds responsibility

-Once you have created an inventory of all equipment, assess each item, noting their current performance capacity, as well as the high priority assets.
-This will help determine the maintenance schedule, as some assets will need greater attention or will cause more issues if they breakdown, so generally these should be assessed and maintained more frequently.
+Once you have created an inventory of all equipment, assess each item as well as the high priority assets, and note their current performance capacity.
+This will help determine the maintenance schedule.
+As, some assets will need greater attention or will cause more issues if they breakdown.
+Therefore, these should be assessed and maintained more frequently.

-Ensuring that you have people across your whole business, from upper management to technicians, who are on-board, and up to speed with your maintenance plan is integral.
-This means that you will have a variety of people who will be keeping an eye on the maintenance of your equipment and assets, and ensuring that any issues are reported quickly.
+It is important to have people across your whole business who are on-board, and up to speed with your maintenance plan, from upper management to technicians.
+This means you will have a variety of individuals, tracking the upkeep of your equipment and assets.
+By them keeping a close eye, it will ensure that any issues are reported quickly.

-Similarly, it is important that all relevant staff are fully trained on all equipment they use.
-Not only will this ensure that the equipment is handled correctly, but if any problems occur, a staff member will be quicker to realise and report it.
+Similarly, it is crucial that all relevant staff are fully trained, on every equipment they use.
+Not only will this ensure it is handled correctly, but if any problems occur, a staff member will be quicker to realise and report it.

 Decide what goals you have for your preventative maintenance plan.
-Whether it be monetary, equipment longevity or repair turnaround, set clear aims and ensure that there is a comprehensive reporting system, so all elements of your maintenance plan can be tracked easily.
+Whether it be monetary, equipment longevity or repair turnaround – set clear aims.
+Make sure there is also a comprehensive reporting system.
+This is so all elements of your maintenance plan can be tracked easily.

-Spend time getting to know your equipment, whether this is reading the items’ user manual, or speaking to a professional – understanding how your equipment works, and what to look for if it starts to behave oddly, is integral in preventing a major breakdown.
+Spend time getting to know your equipment, whether this is reading its user manual, or speaking to a professional.
+Understanding how they all work, and what to look for if they begin to behave oddly, is integral in preventing a major breakdown.